Social Networking Sites

-In some cases, it may be best for a group to use existing university-level channels to broadcast their message, and the Marketing Communications team will work with them to make this happen.
+In some cases, it may be best for a group to use existing university-level channels to broadcast their message, and Marketing & Communications will work with them to make this happen.
 In other cases, it may be most useful for a group to create their own presence.
 Contact us before you create your site, so that we can discuss naming, graphics, etc. to help you get started.

 Before you embark on creating your own social networking sites, explore some of Carnegie Mellon's existing sites, including: